libzeal/zeal/README.md

 A confirmation is the equivalent of a basic `assert` and is created using the `confirm` method, which:
 * Throws an `AssertionFailedException` if the expression evaluates to false
 * Returns the subject of a `UnaryExpression` if the expression evaluates to true
-* Returns `void` for all expressions if the expression evaluates to true

 `AssertionFailedException` is a subclass of [`IllegalStateException`](https://docs.oracle.com/en/java/javase/21/docs/api///java.base/java/lang/IllegalStateException.html).
 An example of a simple assertion is: